mrptato/mrptato/README.md

-<h2 align="center">Food App</h2><p align="left">
+<h2 align="center"> My Food App</h2><p align="left">
-<p>Here some images of one of my last projects where I integrated React-Redux, Node Js and PosgreSQL to make a Food app where using an API endpoint (https://spoonacular.com/) and a local database I can order, filter, list and create recipes.
+<p>Here some images of one of my last projects where I integrated React-Redux, Node Js with Express and Postgre SQL to make a Food app where using an API endpoint (https://spoonacular.com/) and a local database I can order, filter, list and create recipes.
 </p>

 <h4>Main page</h4>